joergi/blog/content/posts/2021-07-23-building-a-raspberry-pi-streaming-cam.md

 ```shell
 sudo apt-get install motion -y
 ```
-As I never used motion before, I followed this real great <a href="https://tutorials-raspberrypi.de/raspberry-pi-ueberwachungskamera-livestream-einrichten/">raspberry pi cam tutorial</a> (German).
-The only thing I changed was the `framerate` to 100 instead of 10.
+As I never used motion before, I followed this real great [raspberry pi cam tutorial](https://tutorials-raspberrypi.de/raspberry-pi-ueberwachungskamera-livestream-einrichten/) (German).
+T he only thing I changed was the `framerate` to 100 instead of 10.

 edit the motion.conf file:
 ```shell